mvomiero/42_transcendence_sandbox/README.md

 ```

 * to run the project:
-* first change in the website folder, then run
+* first change in the website folder, then run the servers
 ```bash
 python3 manage.py runserver
 ```